Balsamic Roasted Brussel Sprouts

 Serve Immediately

-Transfer the roasted brussel sprouts from the baking sheet to a serving dish and serve warm!
-You could make a little extra balsamic glaze to serve on the side, but I find that this recipe makes the perfect amount and no extra is needed!
+Transfer the roasted brussel sprouts from the baking sheet to a serving dish and serve warm.
+You could make some extra balsamic glaze to serve on the side, but I find that this recipe makes the perfect amount and no extra is needed.

 Store